ceramic-sf/quick-boi-source/bolq.md

 Science can rule out apparently bad theories.
 It can't "rule in" good theories.
 ```

 Science does not find theories that are true or probably true, it is about finding ideas about the errors in our explanations of things.
 Conjecture of apparent errors and deficiencies is the only process at work in science.
 There is no guaranteed method for finding good theories.
-For all methods themselves are theories that could be wrong, even [falisification theory](#falsification-theory-cannot-be-labelled-as-true).
+For all methods themselves are theories that could be wrong, even [falsification theory](#falsification-theory-cannot-be-labelled-as-true).

 *Science is about error detection, not arriving at final theories.*